Adam Schiff: 2024

 On January 26, 2023, Schiff declared his candidacy for the United States Senate in the 2024 election.
 On February 2, his candidacy received a significant boost with an endorsement from former house speaker Nancy Pelosi.
 This endorsement came after the incumbent, Dianne Feinstein, announced she would not seek reelection.

 In the ensuing primary, Schiff faced Representatives Katie Porter and Barbara Lee.
 During the primary, he spent $10 million elevating his Republican opponent Steve Garvey in order to squeeze Porter and Lee out of second place, as Californian primary process advances the two most preferred candidates, regardless of party, to the general election.

 On March 5, 2024, Schiff advanced to the general election, where he faced Garvey, a former professional baseball player.
 Schiff was widely expected to win the race.

 On July 17, in an exclusive interview with the Los Angeles Times, Schiff publicly called for President Joe Biden to end his bid for reelection, becoming one of the most prominent Democrats in Congress to do so.

 On November 5, Schiff won both the election to complete Feinstein's remaining term and the election for the Senate term beginning on January 3, 2025.

 Tenure

 Schiff was sworn in on December 9, 2024, as a junior U.S. senator in the 118th United States Congress.

 Food and agriculture

 A member of the Senate Agriculture Committee, Schiff led a July 2025 letter signed by 32 Democratic senators urging committee leadership to exclude any provisions in the upcoming farm bill that would overturn the California farm animal welfare law Proposition 12, which restricts the sale of products from animals raised in intensive battery cages, gestation crates, and veal crates.

+In December 2025, Schiff authored legislation to direct the USDA to develop a national strategy for protein diversification and authorize $500 million to support the development of alternative proteins including plant-based and cultivated meat.